sponugupaty/sponugupaty.github.io/_posts/2020-05-10-ProgramManagement.md

   - https://goberoi.com/on-writing-product-roadmaps-a4d72f96326c

 ## Managing multiple projects
+  - Make ure plan , process and responsibilities are clear
+  - Make sure goals , schedules and who is responsible is clear
+  - Ensuring that templates are clear for each of the projects leads
+  - priorotise projects based on impacts
+  - look at work across projects to balance orkloads and timelines
+  - Adjust schedules to maximise team productivity
+    - stagger start dates for similar projects
+    - flag duplicates
+    - look for dependencies

 ## Understand customer needs
 ## Define clear projects plans
 ## Execute to high expectations in rapindly changing environment